 Moving to Costa Rica Because of the US Election Results

 Trump won.
 Less than half of America wanted this outcome.
 We believe that everyone is entitled to their opinion and their own vote.
 That’s democracy.
 Like you, however, we have concerns about such a choice to lead the United States of America.
 While we don’t believe in fleeing your homeland due to a single election, we sympathize with those who want to start anew or have been considering this move for some time now.
 We can plan a pilot trip for (and your family) to Costa Rica, however, we do not offer relocation services.

 Gauging Life as an Expat in Costa Rica

 Expats become accustomed to a slower pace of life.
-Less cell phones buzzing.
-Less sirens.
+Fewer cell phones buzzing.
+Fewer sirens.
 Less unnecessary stress.
 American expats who move here for the first time need to realize that they are only going to be able to stay for 90 days before having to return to the USA for at least 72 hours…at least until they find a way to earn citizenship.

 Best Places to Live in Costa Rica

 We recommend that you explore our guide to where to go in Costa Rica, which details each major province and provides more detail on specific towns and destinations.

 The most common places to live in Costa Rica for American Expats are: